-At Inducto Steel Limited, innovation and responsibility have been at the core of building a sustainable enterprise and exploring possibilities towards creating a better future.
+At Hariyana Ship-Breakers Limited, innovation and responsibility have been at the core of building a sustainable enterprise and exploring possibilities towards creating a better future.
+We also deploy best available technologies and processes to drive resource efficiency and develop materials of the future which are superior, sustainable and affordable.
 We have focused on strengthening our balance sheet, upholding the highest standards in ethical and responsible business practices and striving towards a shared future of prosperity.

-For and on behalf of the Board of Directors For INDUCTO STEEL LIMITED
+On behalf of the Board of Directors For Hariyana Ship- Breakers Limited